farhaven/wireless/readme.md

     wpa "Hello\"foo" 'I'm a password!'

+You can include files with the `include` statement:

+    include "/home/user/.wireless.conf"

+Macros can be set and used like this:

+    mypw = "foobar!
+1234#$"
+    wpa nw1 $mypw
+    wpa nw2 $mypw

 The priority of a network depends on the order of networks in the configuration file.
 The earlier a network appears, the higher is its priority.
 If an SSID is visible multiple times (such as in campus networks), the access point with the